ARM-software/lisa/doc/setup.rst

 .. code-block:: sh

-  $LISA_HOME/lisa/_assets/kmodules/build_module path/to/kernel path/to/kmodule [path/to/install/modules]
+  $LISA_HOME/tools/kmodules/build_module path/to/kernel path/to/kmodule [path/to/install/modules]

 This will build the module against the provided kernel tree and install it in ``path/to/install/module`` if provided otherwise install it in ``$LISA_HOME/tools/kmodules``.

+.. warning:: The documentation used to refer to ``$LISA_HOME/lisa/_assets/kmodules`` rather than ``tools/kmodules``.
+This was an oversight, DO NOT build from ``lisa/_assets``.
+If you still do, any remaining build artifact could be reused in fresh builds, leading to segfaults and such.

 Clean
 .....

 .. code-block:: sh

-  $LISA_HOME/lisa/_assets/kmodules/clean_module path/to/kernel path/to/kmodule
+  $LISA_HOME/tools/kmodules/clean_module path/to/kernel path/to/kmodule

 Highly recommended to clean when switching kernel trees to avoid unintentional breakage for using stale binaries.